alberand/Blog/content/hc-05_connect_to_linux.md

 The transistor can be any PNP transistor from your Arduino kit.
 Make sure that it is PNP by googling its datasheet.
 I used `2N3906`.
 The resistor also can vary.
 It is needed to limit current going through the base of the transistor.
-I picked 10 Ohm one.
-I suppose that anything under 500 Ohm would work.
+I picked 1000 Ohm one.
+I suppose that anything around 500 - 1500 Ohm would work.

 **Let's try this out!** Connect Arduino and HC-05 as shown in the schematics above and flash the application to the Arduino (with [platformio][2] or Arduino